 What Effects the Ash Content of Wood Pellets?

 The ash content of the pellets is primarily impacted by the choice of raw material.
 For instance, if you want to achieve the highest standard of wood pellets then you want to avoid wood bark.
 Wood bark increases the ash content of the wood pellets over the ‘premium zone’ of 1-2%.
-Therefore if you wish to make wood pellets from logs, you first need to remove the bark.
+Therefore, if you wish to make wood pellets from logs, you first need to remove the bark.
 However, if your raw material is wood chips, removing bark is not going to be possible.
 Therefore, your available raw material will dictate which end users can use the wood pellets for fuel.
-It will obviously also impact the value per ton of the wood pellets.
+It will obviously also impact the value per ton of the wood pellets produced.

 Avoid Making Wood Fuel Pellets from Processed Materials